How a Grinnell student captured Olympic glory in Paris 100 years ago

 Frederick Morgan Taylor 1926

-July 31, 2024 — During his time as a Grinnell College student, Frederick Morgan Taylor 1926 sang first tenor with the Glee Club, stared in a play called The Goal, studied English and business administration, and was known for dancing the best Charleston on campus.
+July 31, 2024 — During his time as a Grinnell College student, Frederick Morgan Taylor 1926 sang first tenor with the Glee Club, starred in a play called The Goal, studied English and business administration, and was known for dancing the best Charleston on campus.

 He also was the fastest hurdler in the world.